 The purpose of this course is to provide a framework for analyzing the issues associated with managing people.
-Management 621 will introduce you to topics such as motivating employees, managing performance, understanding careers, and the interface between management decisions and strategy.
+Management 621 will introduce you to topics such as motivating employees, designing jobs and reward systems, managing individual performance, and group decision-making.
 The concepts covered in this course will help you gain insight into how to motivate and lead those you manage as well as better understand your own motivation and performance at work.

 Managerial and professional careers involve frequent changes in responsibilities, so the course also provides concepts for analyzing how managerial approaches may vary in different organizational and industry settings.
-We will discuss, based on these analyses, how to develop and implement organizational designs and systems that achieve competitive advantage through the management of people.
+We will discuss, based on these analyses, how to develop and implement organizational structures and processes for high performance, as well as HR systems that achieve competitive advantage through the management of people.